ltn22/hackathonSCHC/README.md

 For Sigfox network, radio gateway and network gateway will be based on the provider infrastructure.
 For the hackathon, Sigfox will provide an access without restictions on the number of uplink and downlink messages sent per day.
 For this devices will have to be register during the hackathon on a special account.
-Device ID and P AC number are needed to proceed to the registration.
+Device ID and **PAC number** are needed to proceed to the registration.

-LoRaWAN network will be provided
+LoRaWAN network will be provided inside the room on a NGW based on an open source implementation of the LoRaWAN 1.0.4 [https://github.com/brocaar/loraserver].
+Devices will have to be register on that NGW either in OTAA or in ABP.